 Tech Innovations and Flops: A Deep Dive

-To the average person, it might look like I’m about to commit shoplifting as I place item after item into my shopping cart and then leave without checking out, scanning my items, or talking to anyone.
-But I’m not shoplifting; I’m using technology.
-You see, this is a new type of store that uses sensors, cameras, and AI to track me through the aisles, adding every item that I pick up to a virtual cart.
-The moment I exit the store, it charges my account.
-It’s an incredible new technology created by Amazon called Just Walk Out, and it’s in dozens of Amazon Fresh grocery stores just like this one.
+To the average person, it might look like I’m about to commit shoplifting as I place item after item into my shopping cart and then leave without checking out, scanning, or speaking to anyone.
+But I’m not shoplifting; I’m testing technology.
+This is a new type of store that uses sensors, cameras, and AI to track me through the aisles, automatically adding every item I pick up to a virtual cart.
+The moment I exit, it charges my account.
+This is a striking example of tech innovations and flops, created by Amazon under the name Just Walk Out, now operating in dozens of Amazon Fresh stores.

 The Reality of Just Walk Out Technology

-Like so big that in this baseball metaphor, the pitcher is throwing it right down the middle, and the batter is in the stands just bashing some fan’s head in.
-And that’s why I’ve gathered you here today at Greg Tech 2024 Developer’s Conference, where I will be testing some of the year’s greatest tech flops, starting with the Humane AI Pin.
+Tech companies often aim for revolutionary changes, but sometimes their attempts turn into spectacular failures.
+Like a baseball metaphor, the pitcher throws straight down the middle, and the batter completely misses the mark.
+That’s why I’ve brought you here today at Greg Tech 2024 Developer’s Conference—to examine some of the most striking tech innovations and flops of the year, starting with the Humane AI Pin.

 “You don’t really want this thing.
 How committed are you to the AI Pin?
 Will you set it up before we even ship it to you?”
-You probably won’t.
 Configure your Humane subscription, set up your AI Pin passcode, and add contacts.
-And honestly, I don’t really want to do those things, but I guess they’re not going to send it to me unless I do.
+Honestly, I didn’t want to do these steps, but it’s clear they’re necessary—another small example of how some tech innovations and flops require more effort than initially promised.

 It’s time to set up your AI Pin.
 There comes a time in every young man’s life where he has to set up his AI Pin—a rite of passage.
 Oh, that’s fun.
 Woo!
 Is this it?
 Am I setting it up?
 Get a little over here, a little over here.
 It turns out that in addition to the $700 I spent on this thing, I also had to pay $24 a month to access features like the wireless network, cloud storage, and AI services—which in layman’s terms are all of the things that the Pin does.
 Luckily, the first three months of this service are free, so I probably will never have to actually pay for it.